energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows/workflow-tutorials/single-credential-workflow-tutorial.md

 ### 1. Permanent Resident Card issuance

-#### 1.1 [Authority portal] Configure the credential issuance exchange
+#### 1.0 [Authority portal] Configure the credential issuance workflow

-The authority portal needs to configure the parameters of the permanent resident card issuance exchange by sending an [Exchange Definition](../exchanges.md#exchange-definitions).
+The authority portal needs to configure the parameters of the permanent resident card issuance workflow by sending an [Workflow Definition](../workflows.md#workflow-definitions).
-To do this, navigate to the `Vc Api Controller create Exchange` under `vc-api/exchanges` and send the request described below.
+To do this, navigate to the `Vc Api Controller create Workflow` under `vc-api/workflows` and send the request described below.

 **Request URL**

-`{VC API base url}/v1/vc-api/exchanges`
+`{VC API base url}/v1/vc-api/workflows`

 **HTTP Verb**